nairakhils/QuasarMorphCNN/README.md

 Sources are classified as core, double, triple, and jets.
 Core-type sources are subclassified into resolved and unresolved core sources.
 The models are used to classify radio morphology of 16491 sources.

-##### Class and Sub-class Notations:
+##### Class and Sub-class Notations:<br/>
-core: core-type sources
+core: core-type sources<br/>
-double: double-type sources
+double: double-type sources<br/>
-trip: triple-type sources (double-lobed)
+trip: triple-type sources (double-lobed)<br/>
-jet: jet-type sources
+jet: jet-type sources<br/>

-r: resolved core
+r: resolved core<br/>
-u: unresolved core
+u: unresolved core<br/>
-l: lobe-dominated
+l: lobe-dominated <br/>
-c: core-dominated
+c: core-dominated<br/>

-## A) CNN models
+## A) CNN models<br/>
-1. Three CNN model files have been added to the folder named 'CNN'.
+1. Three CNN model files have been added to the folder named 'CNN'.<br/>
-2. You can load the model files using keras and tensorflow packages.
+2. You can load the model files using keras and tensorflow packages.<br/>
 3. The input file details along with the labels can be found in the .pickle files.
-Files beginning with 'X' consists of the image information, while the ones with 'y' contain the corresponding morphology label.
+Files beginning with 'X' consists of the image information, while the ones with 'y' contain the corresponding morphology label.<br/>

-### A1) MainClass
+### A1) MainClass<br/>
-CNN model to classify sources into core, lobe, triple and jets.
+CNN model to classify sources into core, lobe, triple and jets. <br/>
-### A2) Double
+### A2) Double<br/>
-CNN model to subclassify Double-type sources into core-dominated and lobe-dominated sources.
+CNN model to subclassify Double-type sources into core-dominated and lobe-dominated sources.<br/>
-### A3) Triple
+### A3) Triple<br/>
-CNN model to subclassify Triple-type sources into core-dominated and lobe-dominated sources.
+CNN model to subclassify Triple-type sources into core-dominated and lobe-dominated sources.<br/>

-## B) Broad Absorption Line (BAL) Quasars
+## B) Broad Absorption Line (BAL) Quasars <br/>
 BAL quasars are studied as a function of radio-loudness and core-lobe flux density ratio parameters.
-These parameters have been compiled for 16491 sources in the "balqso.csv" file.
+These parameters have been compiled for 16491 sources in the "balqso.csv" file.<br/>
-Flags:
+Flags:<br/>
-CLASS: Defines broad classification of radio morphology
+CLASS: Defines broad classification of radio morphology<br/>
-SUBCLASS: Defines sub-classification of radio morphology
+SUBCLASS: Defines sub-classification of radio morphology<br/>
-logR1: Log(RI) parameter (radio-to-optical ratio)
+logR1: Log(RI) parameter (radio-to-optical ratio)<br/>
-logR_ratio: Log(R) parameter (core-to-lobe flux density ratio)
+logR_ratio: Log(R) parameter (core-to-lobe flux density ratio)<br/>

 ## Classified Images